 Pizza has to be one of the most comforting foods on this planet.
 Every time I’m sad I order pizza immediately and with cheese and dough in my mouth nothing seems so bad LOL.
 This is why I was aching to share with you guys my pizza recipe.
 As a matter of fact while I was testing the dough I had a huge fight with my oven and we’re still not in good terms.
-Even with the fighting and everything I managed to make this AMAZING dough, super crispy underneath and around the border and with my tomato sauce it doesn’t get much better than that.
+Even with the fighting and everything I managed to make this AMAZING dough, super crispy underneath and around the border.

-For the pizza I blended the tomato sauce and that’s the only difference from the recipe I shared.
+For the pizza in the photos I used my new recipe for pizza sauce which is super intense and rich.
+In the video I used a regular tomato sauce that I blended but honestly though, use the pizza sauce.
 It really adds lots of flavour to the pizza.
 Of course if you want to make a pizza bianca that doesn’t have any tomato sauce then of course you can do it and add ham, basil, some cheese and that’s it.
 The result is as good!

 For this recipe I used a cast iron skillet to cook the pizza.
 However you can also use a pizza stone or even an oven tray.
 The advantage of the cast iron and pizza store is that they’re better conductors of heat so they transfer all their heat to the base of the dough.
 Howeeeeever this does not mean that you can’t have a perfectly good pizza using a baking tray.
 Don’t put any baking paper or silicone underneath.
 With a bit of semolina or polenta is enough.